Security guard: Bangladesh

 In Bangladesh, private companies and residential authorities may assign security guards.
-The demand for event security is in high demand.
-Most of the guards who are from renowned security companies get on-ground training, are qualified in unarmed combat, use firearms and manage emergencies.
+The demand for event security is high.
+Most of the guards from renowned security companies receive on-the-ground training, are qualified in unarmed combat, use firearms, and manage emergencies.
 Use of firearms in security occupations depends on government discretion.
 In many cases, guards are only assigned for their physical strength and presence.

 United Kingdom

 The trend in the UK is one of polarization.
-Manned guarding, the security industry term for the security guards most people are familiar with, is diverging toward two opposite extremes; one typified by a highly trained and well paid security officer; the other with security officers on or about minimum wage with only the minimum training required by law.
-Within the "in-house" sector, where security personnel are not subject to licensing under the Private Security Industry Act 2001, the same divergence can be seen, with some companies opting for in-house security to maintain control of their standards, while others use it as a route to cheaper, non-regulated, security.
+Manned guarding, the security industry term for the security guards most people are familiar with, is diverging toward two opposite extremes: one typified by a highly trained and well-paid security officer, the other with security officers on or about minimum wage with only the minimum training required by law.
+Within the "in-house" sector, where security personnel are not subject to licensing under the Private Security Industry Act 2001, the same divergence can be seen, with some companies opting for in-house security to maintain control of their standards, while others use it as a route to cheaper, non-regulated security.
 In a very few cases, such as the Northern Ireland Security Guard Service, security guards may be attested as Special Constables.

 United States

 Economist Robert B. Reich, in his 1991 book The Work of Nations, stated that in the United States, the number of private security guards and officers was comparable to the number of publicly paid police officers.
 He used this phenomenon as an example of the general withdrawal of the affluent from existing communities where governments provide public services.
-Instead, the wealthy pay to provide their own premium services, through voluntary, exclusive associations.
-As taxpayer resistance has limited government budgets, and as the demand for secure homes in gated communities has grown, these trends have continued in the 1990s and 2000s.
+Instead, the wealthy pay to provide their own premium services through voluntary, exclusive associations.
+As taxpayer resistance has limited government budgets and the demand for secure homes in gated communities has grown, these trends continued in the 1990s and 2000s.
 In the aftermath of the September 11, 2001 attacks, the trend in the US is one of a quiet transformation of the role of security guards into first responders in case of a terrorist attack or major disaster.
-This has resulted in longer guard instruction hours, extra training in terrorism tactics and increased laws governing private security companies in some states.
+This has resulted in longer guard instruction hours, extra training in terrorism tactics, and increased laws governing private security companies in some states.